jethornton/flexgui/docs_flex/source/touch.rst

 If you use a custom stylesheet for the popup keypads the letters and numbers start with key so they can be targeted with the following QSS style for example to change the font size and weight.
-See :ref:`touch_ini` section of the ini settings document.
+See :ref:`Touch Section<touch_ini>` of the ini settings document.

 .. code-block:: text